monsoon-load-testing/monsoon/README.md

   - AWS_SECRET_KEY
   - AWS_PROFILE

+- type `monsoon config` if you need to edit AWS credentials for `Monsoon`.

 - Once inside `monsoon_tests`, type `monsoon new-test` to create a new test folder that will include a `test_script.js` template and a default `test_config.json` file that you can update to set the parameters for your current test.

 - type `monsoon list` to see all current test directories.